kotalco/docs/reference/ethereum.md

 `syncMode` possible values are `light`, `full`, `snap` or `fast`.

-`light` sync mode is only supported bu go-ethereum client.
+`light` sync mode is only supported by go-ethereum client.

 ### ws